At one time or another, it’s something we’ve all asked ourselves as dog owners – “is that item of food safe for my dog?”.

 In this guide, we’ve tried to provide context and inform you of the nutritional content where necessary, so you can make an informed decision and know which foods should be served in moderation.

 Additionally, this article is for guidance purposes only and does not replace the advice of a veterinarian.
 Our dogs are all different, with their own set of allergies and intolerances.
-If you do have any doubts about a particular item or are worried about how your dog may react to a specific food, please consult your veterinarian for individual guidance for your pup.
+If you do have any doubts about a particular food item or are worried about how your dog may react to a specific type of food, please consult your veterinarian for individual guidance for your pup.

 Choose Your Food Group